-The CSMSTRSX - Enhanced Modular Controller Master is capable of hosting an expansion card to provide additional communications facilities.
-Cards that will be made available in early 2006 will offer additional serial ports, Profibus, DeviceNet, and CANOpen support.
-More cards will be made available as the range is expanded.
-Hardware installation instructions are provided with each card, so please refer to the supplied data sheet for information on how to fit the card to the Master.
-Once the card is installed, configuration is performed by selecting the MC icon in the left-hand pane of the Communications window, and clicking on the Edit button next to the Option Card property...
+Each G3 panel is capable of hosting an expansion card to provide additional communications facilities.
+Currently available cards offer additional serial ports and CANOpen support.
+More cards will be made available as the G3 range is expanded.
+Hardware installation instructions are provided with each card, so please refer to the supplied data sheet for information on how to fit the card to the panel.
+Once the card is installed, configuration is performed by selecting the G3 icon in the left-hand pane of the Communications window, and clicking on the Edit button next to the Option Card property...

-Selecting the appropriate card adds an icon to the tree shown in the left-hand pane of the window.
-This icon in turn contains icons for the additional port or ports made available by the card.
-The example below shows a Master with a serial expansion card installed...
+Selecting the appropriate card will add an icon to tree shown in the left-hand pane of the window.
+This icon will in turn contain icons for the additional port or ports that are made available by the card.
+The example below shows a G3 with a serial expansion card installed...